TylerGubala/bpy-build/README.md

 ## Requirements

-Users using this module must have git,
+Users using this module must have git and GitPython, svn and the python svn package (windows) as well as platform specific build tools